Introduction

 Configuring SSO

-Organization administrators can configure SSO requirements in the organization user settings:
+Organization administrators configure SSO requirements under Settings > Security:

 - Domain Restrictions: Optionally restrict SSO to specific email domains.
-For example, entering your company's domain ensures only users with a matching corporate email can access your organization.
 Multiple domains can be specified, separated by commas.

 Email Domain Restrictions

 Independent of SSO, organization administrators can restrict which email domains are allowed for users in their organization.
-This ensures that FTE Tree only sends notifications to approved email addresses, typically your organization's corporate email domain.
+This is distinct from SSO domain restrictions: SSO domain restrictions gate sign-in, while Email Domain Restrictions gate both outbound email delivery and new invitation email addresses.

 Infrastructure Security